 The Power of Philanthropy

 Our clinical research program has benefitted tremendously from the dedication and generosity of so many community members, patients, caregivers and organizations.
 Philanthropic donations allow us to develop new ideas for treatment, care and a cure for Frontotemporal Dementia, Alzheimer’s Disease and related disorders.
-Every gift is a gift in support of our work and a step closer to a future without
+Every gift is a gift in support of our work and a step closer to a cure.

 We are currently looking for donations to support our FTD Care & Support Program (to develop additional resources within the FTD Unit to provide care and support for patients and families with FTD, including support groups and outreach and educational efforts), Fellowship Training program (to train health care professionals from a variety of backgrounds in FTD and related disorders), FTD Family Members and Genetics Study (a study of family members of individuals with FTD), and Tau PET Imaging Program.